SuperMost: CONFERENCE

 10:40–11:50

-Moderator: Markéta Žáčková (CCEA MOBA; Faculty of Fine Arts, Brno University of Technology)
+Moderator: Markéta Žáčková (CCEA MOBA; Faculty of Fine Arts and Faculty of Civil Engineering, Brno University of Technology)

-Martin Krsek (Senator, District 31 – Ústí nad Labem; Regional Museum in Ústí nad Labem)
+Martin Krsek (Senator for District No. 31 – Ústí nad Labem; Regional Museum in Ústí nad Labem): Transforming Post-war Cultural Heritage in the Ústí nad Labem Region: Historical Reflections and Political Practices

-Guided Tour of the City Center with Tomáš Pavlíček (Jan Evangelista Purkyně University, Ústí nad Labem)
+Guided Tour of the City Centre with Tomáš Pavlíček (Department of Art History and Theory, Faculty of Art and Design, Jan Evangelista Purkyně University in Ústí nad Labem)

 Block II: Public Space of the Second Half of the 20th Century Today